ManonLef/shopping-cart/notes/notes.md

 ## Notes on Assignment before starting the project:

 1. ✅ [completed](#2023-10-09)
-2. I am thinking about the following components
+2. Before starting this, I believe it would make sense to keep the header and footer in place throughout, and the main section should change based on current link.
+I am thinking about the following components:
     - main app
     - header which includes a shopping cart icon, link to homepage and link to shop
     - data fetcher